Scara98/Portfolio/Project 4.md

 The same code was repeated for passengers with 2, 3, 4, 5, and 6 parents/children listed.
 ![pic12_img](https://github.com/Scara98/Portfolio/blob/imgs/pic12_img)
 ![img.6png](https://github.com/Scara98/Portfolio/blob/imgs/img6.png)
+Males with no child or parent on board had a 17% survival rate, with one child or parent they had a 33% survival rate, with 2 for children and or parents the rate was 32%, if they had 3, 4, or 5 for children and or parents their survival rate was 0%.
+For females with no child or parent their survival rate was 79%, if they had 1 child or parent on board their rate was 77%, if they had 2 for children and or parents their rate was 61%, for 3 their rate was 75%, for 4 their rate was 0%, for 5 the rate was 25% and for 6 their rate was 0%.
 #### Highest survival rate when combining sex and class with third factor
 ```python
 #highest percent combo(over 23ppl) out of all sex, class, and fare combinations